 I’ve observed true, successful sales reps in action too.
 These reps are self-motivated and pursue prospects, pull leads through the funnel and strategically follow up with customers until the deal is closed, embodying the Challenger Sale methodology.

 They map the prospect’s pain point to their solution, highlight additional features that might be beneficial and clearly define the ROI.
 These real sales reps are always looking to improve and adopt new, modern sales tactics.

 A perfect sales pitch and a charming personality can only take you so far.
-“Order-takers” are masters of communication, but to become a true seller you need to be a good communicator and have an excellent data-driven sales process.
+Order-takers are masters of communication, but to become a true seller you need to be a good communicator and have excellent data behind you.

 I’ve observed that former project managers make the best sales reps.
 Why?
 Because a deal is a project that you need to work in just the right way.

 In both roles, you need to move multiple parts in the right direction for the project or deal to successfully close.
 The moment one decision maker or variable is out of place, the entire deal is in jeopardy.
 This is why organizational skills are key to being a stellar sales rep.

 It’s never too late to step up and become a better sales rep and a star member of your team.

 How do you get there?
 By changing the way you think and work within your role.
 Let’s dive into four habits of top sales reps that you can adopt to become a real seller.